CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: MCP6004-I/P

 **Rationale:** This op amp has 4 op-amps which is useful when needing multiple its better to have them on the same chip instead of buying multiples.
 While it is the most expensive of the 3, it is very cheap.
+It is a through hole component and has a very low current draw, so it fits well within the project requirements.

 ###**Voltage Regulator**